 Who do you think has the potential to accept the torch and keep it ablaze without burning the whole company to the ground?
 Could it be one of the five aforementioned, or maybe someone I’ve forgotten?
 Maybe they don’t even work for the WWE, and that’s not even bringing up the scary possibility that it may be too late; maybe there will be no new superstar after all.
 Then what?

-Whatever your thoughts, leave them in the comments section below, or on the TWO forums.
+Whatever your thoughts, leave them in the comments section below.